Developers-Institute/WDD01-Day-In-The-Life/README.md

     You should also notice that the bot doesn't reply properly.
 You will need to implement the chat logic in the `botReply` function.

-2. Find the `botReply` function in `chatbot.js`.
+4. Find the `botReply` function in `chatbot.js`.
 You'll see it takes in a single parameter `msg`.
 That value will be the last input the user typed in.
 In the `botReply` function add an empty variable named `reply`.
-3. Currently `botReply` always returns the string 'Error unknown ...' regardless of the user input.
+5. Currently `botReply` always returns the string 'Error unknown ...' regardless of the user input.
 Update the `return` statement to return the `reply` variable.
-4. Write the `botReply` logic to take the `msg` parameter and set the value of the `reply` variable based on something the user entered.
+6. Write the `botReply` logic to take the `msg` parameter and set the value of the `reply` variable based on something the user entered.
 It's up to you how to implement it, and what text to use for the replies.
     * You could use if/else or switch statements or a combination of the two.
     * You could just return a random string every time.
     * The function should be able to return at least three different replies.
     * You will need to use your `string-method-fu` here!

-You can update the rest of the page and CSS as you see fit.
-Just make sure to keep any existing elements and element attributes (for testing purposes ...).
+You can update the rest of the page and CSS as you see fit